 Semi-Open Egg Donation

-Another option is semi-open or “semi-anonymous” egg donation.
-In this type of arrangement, the recipients of your egg are provided with a little more information about you and have the option to contact you, with your permission.
-For example, they might know your first name but not your last name or address.
+For example, your intended parents might know your first name but not your last name or address.
 The recipients of your egg may ask to contact you via phone or email to get to know a little more about you or ask any questions they have.
-This also gives you a chance to learn a bit more about the recipients of your egg.

 With semi-open egg donation, you’ll be notified about whether the egg retrieval resulted in a pregnancy.
 So, if your goal is to be minimally involved, but you would like to know if your egg helped someone get pregnant, a semi-open donation may be the right choice.